Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Experiments

+To evaluate the data efficiency of our method across different dataset qualities, we tested it with TD3+BC on progressively reduced subsets of the D4RL datasets \textit{(1\%, 3\%, 10\%, 30\%, and 100\%)} spanning various data qualities \textit{(random, medium, medium-replay, medium-expert, expert)}.
+Each reduced dataset was constructed by uniformly sampling transition segments \textit{($s, a, r, s'$)} from the full dataset, followed by both pretraining and RL training using these subsets.

+As shown in Figure~\ref{fig:data_quality}, our method demonstrates remarkable data efficiency.
+On the \textit{random} datasets, training with only 1\% of the data surpasses the performance of the vanilla TD3+BC trained on the full dataset for the \textit{HalfCheetah} and \textit{Walker2d} environments.
+Similarly, on the \textit{medium} datasets, our method achieves comparable or higher performance with only 3\% of the data.
+For higher-quality datasets (\textit{medium-replay}, \textit{medium-expert}, and \textit{expert}), our method using merely 10\% of the data consistently outperforms the vanilla TD3+BC trained on the entire dataset.
+Overall, as summarized in Figure~\ref{fig:overall-datasize}, our method delivers robust performance with as little as 10\% of the original dataset, confirming its strong data efficiency in offline RL.

-We also compare our method with offline model-based RL and representation approaches.
-We apply our method to TD3+BC and AWAC.
-We adopt MOPO~\citep{yu2020mopo} and MOBILE~\citep{sun2023model} as representatives of offline model-based RL, ACL~\citep{yang2021representation} as a representation representative.
-We conduct the experiments on D4RL, \textit{medium, medium-replay, medium-expert} datasets over three seeds.
-Figure~\ref{fig:model-based} shows integrated results over the datasets and Figure~~\ref{fig:model-comp} shows details.
-The results show that our method maintains the performance in reduced datasets compared with the other approaches that spend extra training budget (e.g., training and forwarding the transition).
-As a result, we claim that our method is the most proper choice for data-efficient offline RL.
+We further compare our approach with representative offline model-based and representation-learning methods.
+Experiments are conducted on the \textit{medium}, \textit{medium-replay}, and \textit{medium-expert} datasets of D4RL over three seeds.
+Figure~\ref{fig:model-based} presents the aggregate results, while Figure~\ref{fig:model-comp} provides detailed comparisons.
+The results show that our method preserves high performance under reduced data conditions, unlike competing methods that incur additional training overhead (e.g., transition model training and inference).
+Consequently, our method emerges as a more effective and computationally efficient choice for data-efficient offline RL.